 Landholder frequently asked questions

-The process of exploring and mining of mineral resources may raise questions for landholders.
+The process of exploring and mining of mineral resources under the Mineral Resources (Sustainable Development) Act 1990 (MRSDA) may raise questions for landholders.
 Frequently asked questions are answered below.

 All new licence applications must be advertised in a newspaper circulating in the locality of the proposed licence, and a Wednesday edition of a newspaper circulating generally throughout Victoria (mining licences of less than five hectares only need to advertise in the local newspaper).